How do I buy a grave?

 What types of graves are available?

-After a burial, the grave is made level and grassed turf laid back over.
-The grassed area will continue to be maintained by Grounds Staff.
-Grave spaces in these areas are available for up to three full burials at Penrith Cemetery.
-At Appleby Cemetery some double depth graves are available in one area and only single depth graves are available at Alston, Nenthead and Garrigill cemeteries.
+After levelling the grave after burial, it is then grass turfed.
+Grounds staff maintain the grassed area.
+Grave spaces in these areas are available for up to three full burials in Penrith Cemetery.
+Single depth graves are available in Alston, Appleby, Garrigill and Nenthead cemeteries.

 There are woodland burial graves available at Penrith Cemetery and Alston Cemetery.
-The graves are single depth only and permanent memorials are not permitted on the graves.
-For more information please see woodland burial area.
+The graves are single depth only.
+Permanent memorials are not permitted on the graves.

-Half grave spaces are available at all of our cemeteries.
-Up to four caskets of cremated remains can be interred in a half grave space.
-The exclusive rights to these graves and place a memorial on them.
+Half grave spaces are available at all our cemeteries.
+You can inter up to four caskets of cremated remains in a half grave space.
+You may buy the Exclusive Rights to these graves and place a memorial on them.
 You may inter cremated remains in an existing family grave for which you have bought the Exclusive Rights.

 What is the difference between unpurchased and purchased graves?

-An unpurchased grave, sometimes known as a rotation, public or common grave, is where the right to burial has not been purchased and we have total control of the grave.
-We decide who will be buried in the grave and this may not be members of the same family.
+An unpurchased grave, sometimes known as a rotation, public or common grave, is where the right to burial is not purchased.
+We have total control of the grave.
+We decide who we bury in the grave.
+This may not be members of the same family.

-At present a purchased grave is where the exclusive rights to the grave are granted for a period of 50 years.
-Grave rights purchased before April 2000 were purchased for 100 years.
+A purchased grave has Exclusive Rights to the grave for a period of 100 years.
+Grave rights bought between April 2000 and March 2023 were for a 50 year period.

 How much will it cost?

-What tributes can be placed on the grave?
+What tributes can I place on the grave?

-Shrubs, plants, bulbs and trees may only be planted in the immediate surrounds of the memorial space, at the head of the grave.
-These items may be pruned or removed by us if they are not maintained and kept within the footprint of the headstone base.
+You may only plant shrubs, plants, bulbs and trees in the immediate surrounds of the memorial space, at the head of the grave.
+We may prune or remove these if they are not maintained and kept within the footprint of the headstone base.

-Christmas wreaths placed on graves will be removed by cemetery staff, starting the second week of February.
+Cemetery staff will remove Christmas wreaths placed on graves starting the second week of February.